fontforge/fontforge.github.io/en-US/about/faq.md

 ** Snow Leopard (10.6) and after **

-First open all the fonts that make up your family in fontforge.
+First open all the fonts that make up your family in FontForge.
  Then choose `File->Generate TTC`
  This should be simpler than the old method.